trilogy-data/pytrilogy/README.md

 ## Basic Example - Python

-Trilogy can be run directly in python.
+Trilogy can be run directly in python through the core SDK.
+Trilogy code can be defined and parsed inline or parsed out of files.

-A bigquery example, similar to bigquery [the quickstart](https://cloud.google.com/bigquery/docs/quickstarts/query-public-dataset-console)
+A bigquery example, similar to bigquery [the quickstart](https://cloud.google.com/bigquery/docs/quickstarts/query-public-dataset-console).

 ```python